There are website links to other local bodies and organisations with family and local history interest on this page.

 Derbyshire Record Office – at Matlock provides the archives and local studies services for the county, bringing Derbyshire’s fascinating past to life for residents, visitors and students.

-Heritage Green art work project – Sue Gould has been commissioned to create a sculpture for this new residential development at Wheeldon Mill.
-Take a look at her website as she develops ideas based on the local area.
+Heritage Green art work project – Sue Gould was commissioned to create a sculpture for this new residential development near Sainsbury’s supermarket, which was finished in 2020.
+There are a few photographs on her website of this and other works.

 Markham Colliery – ‘The Story Mine’, is a project supported by Heritage Lottery Fund and Derbyshire County Council to unearth and share stories from Markham Colliery.
 It includes details about the three colliery disasters.